 (3) Internet Shopping by Households

-Looking at the breakdown of total expenditures per two-or-more-person households spent on Internet shopping, "food" were the highest at 19.0 percent, followed by "home electronics and furniture" at 11.9 percent, "clothing and footwear" at 11.9 percent, "travel-related" at 10.1 percent, and "culture-related" (such as books and music software) at 9.0 percent, etc.
+Looking at the breakdown of total expenditures per two-or-more-person households spent on Internet shopping, "food" were the highest at 22.5 percent, followed by "clothing and footwear" at 11.8 percent, "home electronics and furniture" at 10.3 percent, "culture-related" (such as books and music software) at 9.4 percent, and "travel-related" at 8.2 percent, etc.

 (4) Electronic Money

 Use of electronic money has been increasing, as a means for settling accounts that can be easily used at transportation facilities, convenience stores, supermarkets, etc. Based on two-or-more-person households in the "Survey of Household Economy", the percentage of households with members who owned electronic money and the percentage of households with members who used electronic money have been on an increasing trend starting in 2008.
-In 2020, the percentage of households with members who owned electronic money was 69.2 percent, and the percentage of households with members who used electronic money was 57.5 percent, indicating increases as compared to the previous year.
+In 2021, the percentage of households with members who owned electronic money was 69.1 percent, and the percentage of households with members who used electronic money was 58.0 percent.

 (1) Consumer Price Index (CPI)

-According to the general index (all items, less imputed rent) in the regional difference index of consumer prices, which compares the difference in consumer price levels by prefecture, Tokyo had the highest score in 2019, with a figure of 104.7 against the national average set at 100, followed by Kanagawa, with 104.0.
-On the other hand, Miyazaki registered the lowest score, with 96.0.
-The index for Tokyo was 9.1 percent higher than that of Miyazaki.
+According to the general index (all items, less imputed rent) in the regional difference index of consumer prices, which compares the difference in consumer price levels by prefecture, Tokyo had the highest score in 2020, with a figure of 105.2 against the national average set at 100, followed by Kanagawa, with 103.2.
+On the other hand, Miyazaki registered the lowest score, with 95.9, followed by Gunma with 96.7.

 (2) Corporate Goods and Services Producer Price Indices